venturenox/sagawise/README.md

    - For production and other environments, ensure variables are defined as per environment-specific settings.

 2. **Define Workflows in DSL Files**
-   - Workflow DSL files are stored in `/backend/sagawise/` as JSON files.
+   - Workflow DSL files are stored in [dsl files](/backend/sagawise/) as JSON files.
    - The format and rules for these files are explained below - [DSL Files](#dsl-files).

 3. **Run the Project**